Anastasiya-m4c/Wordle/README.md

 ## Known Issues

-- After modal is closed a are hidden worning pops up in the console.
-This is set by Bootstrap and is expected as tt’s used to hide the modal from screen readers while it’s not visible.
+- After the modal is closed, an aria-hidden warning appears in the console.
+This is set by Bootstrap and is expected, as it's used to hide the modal from screen readers while it’s not visible.
 When the modal is shown, Bootstrap removes aria-hidden or sets it to false.
-This is a non issue - no further action is needed.
+This is a non-issue — no further action is needed.

+- A 404 API error is received when the user enters an invalid word.
+This error is expected, as the invalid word is not found in the dictionary and a 404 is returned by the API.
+This is intelligently handled within the code to show the user a friendly modal pop-up.
+The console log is returned directly from the API and is not a result of faulty code.
+This is a non-issue — no further action is needed.

 ## Deployment
 #### Creating Repository on GitHub